-The next time you use your phone to Google "depression," you may be prompted to answer a questionnaire to analyze your depression.
+The next time you use your phone to Google "depression," you may be prompted to answer a questionnaire to analyse your depression.

-"To help raise awareness of this condition, we’ve teamed up with Google to help provide more direct access to tools and information to people who may be suffering," she wrote.
+"To help raise awareness of this condition, we’ve teamed up with Google to help provide more direct access to tools and information to people who may be suffering," wrote Mary Giliberti, CEO of NAMI.

 Though the questionnaire can't replace a diagnosis from a real doctor, it can help you determine your need for evaluation and help you have a more informed conversation with your doctor.
 The self-assessment is private and is meant to steer people towards getting treatment.

 "Statistics show that those who have symptoms of depression experience an average of a 6-8 year delay in getting treatment after the onset of symptoms," Giliberti wrote.
 "We believe that awareness of depression can help empower and educate you, enabling quicker access to treatment."